fusioncharts/dev_centre_docs/chart-guide/standard-charts/error-charts.md

 An **error bar** chart is a type of an error chart used to show variations in data from its original value.
 As an example, we will create an error bar chart that compares the lifespan of systems at the Daly City Serramonte, Bakersfield Central, Garden Groove Harbour stores.

-The JSON and XML structure of the chart is:

-CODE SNIPPET

 To create an error bar chart:

 * Set the `type` attribute to `errorBar2d`.